jeddrickpablico/ActiveDirectoryProjects/GPOProject.md

 This activity covers the following deployment milestones based on our network setup:
 * Installing and navigating the Group Policy Management Console (GPMC) and understanding the critical architectural differences between Computer vs. User configurations, and Policies vs. Preferences.
 * Creating foundational GPOs (Password Policies, Drive Mapping, Desktop Wallpapers, Control Panel Restrictions, and USB Storage blocks).
-* Moving computer objects within Active Directory Users and Computers (ADUC) and linking GPOs to target Organizational Units (OUs).
+* Linking GPOs to target Organizational Units (OUs).
 * Forcing policy updates on the client machine to test and verify domain restrictions.

 ---